Eamon Martin: Coadjutor Archbishop of Armagh

 Martin was appointed as coadjutor archbishop of Armagh by Pope Benedict XVI on 18 January 2013.
-He spoke of his shock upon learning of the appointment, saying:"I am very conscious of the great trust that the Holy Father has placed in me, but in truth, I have to admit it was with considerable nervousness and trepidation that I accepted his call."The Bishop Emeritus of Derry, Edward Daly, said that Martin was seen as "a clean pair of hands" after the sexual abuse scandals, adding that the new coadjutor archbishop "[did] not carry any baggage from the past with him".
+He spoke of his shock upon learning of the appointment, saying:I am very conscious of the great trust that the Holy Father has placed in me, but in truth, I have to admit it was with considerable nervousness and trepidation that I accepted his call.The Bishop Emeritus of Derry, Edward Daly, said that Martin was seen as "a clean pair of hands" after the sexual abuse scandals, adding that the new coadjutor archbishop "[did] not carry any baggage from the past with him".

 Martin was consecrated by the Archbishop of Armagh and Primate of All-Ireland, Seán Brady, on 21 April in St Patrick's Cathedral, Armagh.

 Archbishop of Armagh and Primate of All-Ireland

 In accordance with canon law, Brady tendered his resignation in July 2014, ahead of his 75th birthday on 15 August.
-It was announced on 8 September that Pope Francis that his resignation had been accepted and that Martin would succeed him to the see and primacy of Ireland with immediate effect.
+It was announced on 8 September that Pope Francis had accepted his resignation and that Martin would succeed him to the see and primacy of Ireland with immediate effect.

 It was reported in The Irish Times that Martin was a relative "unknown" in Rome, with zero visibility in the Vatican.

 Martin is an honorary fellow of St Edmunds College, Cambridge.

 In his capacity as Archbishop of Armagh and Primate of All-Ireland, he was elected President of the Irish Catholic Bishops' Conference that October.

 Apostolic Administrator of Dromore

-Following the resignation of John McAreavey as Bishop of Dromore on 26 March 2018 and subsequent retirement of Philip Boyce as Apostolic Administrator, Martin was appointed Apostolic Administrator of Dromore by Pope Francis on 15 April 2019.
+Following the resignation of John McAreavey as Bishop of Dromore on 26 March 2018 and subsequent retirement of Philip Boyce as apostolic administration, Martin was appointed Apostolic Administrator of Dromore by Pope Francis on 15 April 2019.